kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Partition by md5 (digression)
 ----------

 Investigating the bigger tables in my collection, I noticed a kind of key-value-store based on a primary key given by a md5 value.
 There is no algorithm for partitioning based on md5 values.

-Right now there is no reason yet to partition this table, but in case it would make sense, the question was how to handle this case.
+Right now there is no reason yet to partition this table, but in case it would make sense, the question is how to handle this case.

 In order to get some idea, I first copied this table to a test database: